-If you haven't found a problem yet, but the coolant level isn't at the COLD mark, add a 50/50 mixture of clean water (preferably distilled) and DEX-COOL[®] (silicate-free) antifreeze at the coolant recovery tank.
+If you haven't found a problem yet, but the coolant level isn't at the COLD mark, add a 50/50 mixture of clean water (preferably distilled) and DEX-COOL[®] engine coolant at the coolant recovery tank.
 (See "Engine Coolant" in the Index for more information.)

 Adding only plain water to your cooling system can be dangerous.
-Plain water, or some other liquid like alcohol, can boil before the proper coolant mix will.
-Your vehicle's coolant warning system is set for the proper coolant mix.
-With plain water or the wrong mix, your engine could get too hot but you wouldn't get the overheat warning.
+Plain water, or some other liquid like alcohol, can boil before the proper coolant mixture will.
+Your vehicle's coolant warning system is set for the proper coolant mixture.
+With plain water or the wrong mixture, your engine could get too hot but you wouldn't get the overheat warning.
 Your engine could catch fire and you or others could be burned.
-Use a 50/50 mix of clean water and DEX-COOL.
-Coolant.
+Use a 50/50 mixture of clean water and DEX-COOL[®] coolant.

 In cold weather, water can freeze and crack the engine, radiator, heater core and other parts.

-Use the recommended coolant and the proper coolant mix.
+Use the recommended coolant and the proper coolant mixture.